Ibogaine: Chemistry

-Ibogaine is a tryptamine.
-It has two separate chiral centers, meaning that there are four different stereoisomers of ibogaine.
-These four isomers are difficult to resolve.
+Ibogaine is a substituted tryptamine.
+It has two separate chiral centers, meaning that four different stereoisomers of ibogaine exist, which are difficult to resolve.

 Synthesis

+The chemical synthesis of ibogaine has been described.

 One recent total synthesis of ibogaine and related drugs starts with 2-iodo-4-methoxyaniline which is reacted with triethyl((4-(triethylsilyl)but-3-yn-1-yl)oxy)silane using palladium acetate in DMF to form 2-(triethylsilyl)-3-(2-((triethylsilyl)oxy)ethyl)-1H-indole.
 This is converted using N-iodosuccinamide and then fluoride to form 2-(2-iodo-1H-indol-3-yl)ethanol.
 This is treated with iodine, triphenyl phosphine, and imidazole to form 2-iodo-3-(2-iodoethyl)-1H-indole.
 Then, using 7-ethyl-2-azabicyclo[2.2.2]oct-5-ene and cesium carbonate in acetonitrile, the ibogaine precursor 7-ethyl-2-(2-(2-iodo-1H-indol-3-yl)ethyl)-2-azabicyclo[2.2.2]oct-5-ene is obtained.
 Using palladium acetate in DMF, the ibogaine is obtained.
 If the exo ethyl group on the 2-azabicyclo[2.2.2]octane system in ibogaine is replaced with an endo ethyl, then epiibogaine is formed.

-Crystalline ibogaine hydrochloride is typically produced by semi-synthesis from voacangine in commercial laboratories.
+Crystalline ibogaine hydrochloride is typically produced by semisynthesis from voacangine in commercial laboratories.
 It can be prepared from voacangine through one-step demethoxycarbonylation process too.